mlox/mlox/mlox/mlox_readme.txt

 - Is a load order sorting and annotation tool useful for Morrowind?
 - Does the mlox implementation provide a good solution?
-- The rulebase currently contains information I've gleaned from mod Readmes, web pages and forum postings.
+- The rule-base currently contains information I've gleaned from mod Readmes, web pages and forum postings.
 In some cases information will become obsolete quickly.
-Will the rulebase be able to keep up?
+Will the rule-base be able to keep up?
 Will its advice be "reliable enough" to make it worth the effort to maintain it?
-- Is the rulebase maintainable into the future?
+- Is the rule-base maintainable into the future?
 Is it too complicated?
 Too error-prone?
 Is it something that multiple maintainers can work on?
 - Suggestions for distribution and installation will be kindly entertained.
-And I'd like to find a good public place to host the rulebase where multiple editors could work on it at the same time, if things happen to work out that way.
+And I'd like to find a good public place to host the rule-base where multiple editors could work on it at the same time, if things happen to work out that way.
 - Feel free to comment on any aspect of the design or implementation.